-Shock Wave CFD Simulation in Supersonic Airflow
+Shock Wave in a Supersonic Airflow (Transient), ANSYS Fluent CFD Training

-The problem is to simulate the supersonic airflow encountered by a two-way oblique airfoil barrier passing through a channel, thus investigating fluid behavior and creating a shock wave phenomenon.
+The problem is going to simulate the supersonic airflow encountered by a two-way oblique airfoil barrier passing through a channel, thus investigating fluid behavior and creating a shock wave phenomenon.

 There are some free products to check the service quality.